sphinx-contrib/icon/docs/index.rst

    quickstart
    contribute

-The icon extension allows you to embed fontawesome icons as inline roles in a sphinx documentation.
+The icon extension allows you to embed fontawesome 6.3.0 icons as inline roles in a sphinx documentation.

 .. code-block:: rst

-    I'm a folder icon: :icon:`fa fa-folder`.

-I'm a folder icon: :icon:`fa fa-folder`.
+    I'm an :icon:`fa-solid fa-folder` icon.
+    I'm an :icon:`fa-regular fa-user` icon.
+    I'm an :icon:`fa-brands fa-500px` icon.

+I'm an :icon:`fa-solid fa-folder` icon.

+I'm an :icon:`fa-regular fa-user` icon.

+I'm an :icon:`fa-brands fa-500px` icon.

 Documentation contents
 ----------------------